 This is also good for prying or starting a point of leverage.

 Yes, you can use your knife to start a fire – but unlike those reality tv shows, it’s a little more involved than that.

 Enter the ferrocerium rod.
 It’s a neat little man-made material, and the recipe can vary by manufacturer.

 Basically, unless you’re lucky enough to have a lighter, or wind up near a pile of flint, a ferrocerium rod is going to save your bacon – and help you cook it.

 Best Survival Knives Under $50

-Let’s face it – we all could use with saving a few bucks where we can.
+Let’s face it – we all could use saving a few bucks where we can.

 But the bottom line is that more expensive doesn’t mean better; sometimes having two or three knives tucked around for easy access no matter where you are, could be better than one superior knife that you have to grab and pack every time you need it – or worse, waste precious time looking for it.

-Before we jump ahead in price, however, let’s take a look at some of the more cost effective knives out there – and try to get the best cut for your buck.
+Before I jump ahead in price, however, let’s take a look at some of the more cost-effective knives out there – and try to get the best cut for your buck.